-A typical Viennese coffee house - where can you find them?
+A typical Viennese coffee house – where can you find it?

 That's how it goes in a Viennese coffee house

-But as we do not want to drive to the city center this evening, we stop at the Café Leanback and get our first impression of what's going on in a Viennese café: three elegantly dressed ladies sit nicely styled together at the table, sipping theirs Coffee and talk about God and the world.
-In between, a gray-haired gentleman joins them, with his white, well-groomed ponytail reminds a little too briefly advised Karl Lagerfeld and greets the ladies galant with a perfect hand kiss.
-He is obviously Italian, as we can hear from his charming welcome.
-Bulging shopping bags show us what the women's trio did during the day - shopping in the city center.
-At the table next to them, a friendly lady settles down shortly after us, orders a tea - so you do not just drink coffee in the coffee house - and seems to be waiting for someone.
-And in fact a little later, a man comes to the café and takes a seat at their table.
-With its elegant scarf and a slightly crumpled tweed jacket, it reminds me of an artist.
-Both bring Italian food from next door and have a lively conversation.
-We make ourselves comfortable in our comfortable armchairs and study the people who come and go in this café.
+He's obviously Italian, as we can tell from his charming greeting.
+Bulging shopping bags show us what the trio of women did during the day – shopping in the city centre.
+Shortly after us, a friendly lady sits down at the table next to them, orders tea – so you don’t just drink coffee in a coffee house – and seems to be waiting for someone.
+And indeed, a little later a man comes into the café and takes a seat at her table.
+With his elegant scarf and a slightly crumpled tweed jacket, he reminds me of an artist.
+They both order Italian food from next door and have a lively conversation.
+We settle into our comfortable armchairs and study the people who come and go in this café.

 A real Viennese coffee house - Café Frauenhuber